ccorbi/MDToolKit/README.md

 # Thermodynamic Integrations Scripts

-Thermodynamic integration (TI) is a method used to compare the difference in free energy between two given states (e.g., A and B) whose potential energies U A {\displaystyle U_{A}} U_{A} and U B {\displaystyle U_{B}} U_{B} have different dependences on the spatial coordinates.
+Thermodynamic integration (TI) is a method used to compare the difference in free energy between two given states (e.g., A and B) whose potential energies  have different dependences on the spatial coordinates.
 Because the free energy of a system is not simply a function of the phase space coordinates of the system, but is instead a function of the Boltzmann-weighted integral over phase space (i.e. partition function), the free energy difference between two states cannot be calculated directly.
 In thermodynamic integration, the free energy difference is calculated by defining a thermodynamic path between the states and integrating over ensemble-averaged enthalpy changes along the path.
 Such paths can either be real chemical processes or alchemical processes.
 An example alchemical process is the Kirkwood's coupling parameter method.

 ## Usage